 Any owner, or creator, on a base's workspace can delete a personal view created by a collaborator, removed or otherwise.

-Personal views are a premium feature available for bases within workspaces on Pro and Enterprise plans.
-So regardless of your base’s size, if your workspace is not on our premium plan, you will not have access to premium or locked views unless your workspace plan is upgraded.
+Personal views are a premium feature available for bases within workspaces on paid Airtable plans only.
+So regardless of your base’s size, if your workspace is not on a current paid plan, you will not have access to premium or locked views unless your workspace plan is upgraded.

-Personal views are a premium feature only available for bases within workspaces on Pro and Enterprise plans.
+Personal views are a premium feature only available for bases within workspaces on paid Airtable plans.
 So if you downgrade your workspace’s plan, you will lose the ability to create new personal views, and new view creation will default to collaborative views.